bcnmy/docs/docs/Paymaster/api/webhookapi.md

 Using Webhooks with the SDK:

-When building out the `paymasterServiceData` object you can optionally pass your `webhookData` to it.In the below example we pass a num value of 2 into the webhook data.
+When building out the `paymasterServiceData` object you can optionally pass your `webhookData` to it.
+In the example below we pass a num value of 2 into the webhook data.
 Our webhook will check this data and verify if the number passed is an even or odd number.

 ```typescript
 let paymasterServiceData: SponsorUserOperationDto = {